 Debt Securities

-IFC supports the issuance of debt securities for firms that seek to access global capital markets and reach new investors.
-In more developed markets, IFC can mobilize institutional and impact investors for private placements of, for example, green, social and project bonds.
+IFC supports firms seeking to access global capital markets through the issuance of debt securities, helping them reach new investors.
+In more developed markets, IFC mobilizes institutional and impact investors for private placements, including green, social and project bonds.

-In less developed markets, IFC primarily links borrowers with local and regional financial institutions and international impact investors in plain vanilla private placements.
-We can also work with issuers to mobilize investors into other forms of debt securities structured as necessary to comply with local regulations, including diversified payment rights and non-convertible debentures.
+In less developed markets, IFC primarily connects borrowers with local and regional financial institutions and international impact investors through plain-vanilla private placements.
+Where needed, IFC also structures other debt securities—such as diversified payment rights and non-convertible debentures—to comply with local regulations and mobilize more private investors.

 How It Works

-IFC helps issuers access capital markets with advisory services, including structuring of first-time green and social bonds, as well as direct investments as an anchor investor.
-In certain circumstances, we can also supplement our own investments with direct mobilization of third-party investors to provide a comprehensive private placement solution for issuers.
+IFC helps issuers access capital markets through advisory services, including structuring of first-time green and social bonds, and may invest directly as an anchor investor.
+In selected cases, IFC can mobilize third-party investors alongside its own investment to deliver a comprehensive private placement solution—particularly for issuers that do not require a formal arranger.

 Benefits to Investors

-• Unique fixed-income investment opportunities through IFC’s global borrower network
+- Access to unique fixed-income investment opportunities through IFC’s global borrower network.

-• Opportunity to support issuers’ first-time access to capital markets or first-time green and social bonds
+- Opportunity to support first-time issuers and first-time green or social bonds.

 Benefits to Borrowers

-• Supports borrower “graduation” from fundraising via loans to fundraising via capital markets
+- Supports borrower “graduation” from loan-based financing to fundraising via capital markets.

-• Provides access to IFC’s global debt securities structuring expertise, including in the green and social bonds space
+- Access to IFC’s global debt securities structuring expertise, including green and social bonds.

 B Bonds